NyashaNziramasanga/Masters-of-Computer-Science/COMP9721-enterprise-information-security/Assessments/Assignment-1/Nyasha(Nash)Nziramasanga-Ass1-Comp9721.md

 ### Risk Discussion

-> The risk assessment document will assess Kontrol4 PTY LTD, cyber resilience and
+#### Purpose

+The purpose of the risk assessment report is to identify threats and vulnerabilities related to Kontrol4 PTY LTD (K4).
+The risk assessment will be utilised to identify risks, form a mitigation plan and procedures on how to monitor risk controls.

 ### Case Study